unlicense/unlicense.org/README.md

 * [BLAST](http://en.wikipedia.org/wiki/BLAST), one of the most widely used bioinformatics programs, is in the public domain.
 * [dlmalloc](http://g.oswego.edu/dl/html/malloc.html), a widely-used memory allocator implementation for C, is in the public domain.
 * [I2P](http://www.i2p2.de/), an anonymous overlay network implementation, is largely [in the public domain](http://www.i2p2.de/licenses.html).
-* [HLA](http://web.mac.com/randyhyde/HighLevelAsm/), a high-level assembler for the x86 architecture, is in the public domain.
-* [CMUCL](http://www.cons.org/cmucl/), a popular implementation of the [Common Lisp](http://lispers.org) programming language, is mostly in the public domain.
+* [CMUCL](http://www.cons.org/cmucl/), a popular implementation of the [Common Lisp](https://en.wikipedia.org/wiki/Common_Lisp) programming language, is mostly in the public domain.
 * [SBCL](http://www.sbcl.org/), another popular Common Lisp implementation, is likewise mostly [in the public domain](http://www.sbcl.org/history.html).
 * [CLIPS](http://clipsrules.sourceforge.net/), a widely-used forward-chaining, rule-based inference engine, is in the public domain.
 * [byacc](http://invisible-island.net/byacc/byacc.html), the Berkeley [Yacc](http://en.wikipedia.org/wiki/Yacc) parser generator, is in the public domain.
 * [Lemon](http://www.hwaci.com/sw/lemon/), a thread-safe LALR(1) parser generator, is in the public domain.
 * [re2c](http://re2c.org/), a high-performance lexer generator, is in the public domain.
 * [Docutils](http://docutils.sourceforge.net/), the Python text-processing system, is mostly in the public domain.
-* [LibTomCrypt](http://libtom.org/?page=features&newsitems=5&whatfile=crypt), a portable cryptographic toolkit for C, is in the public domain.
-* [LibTomMath](http://libtom.org/?page=features&newsitems=5&whatfile=ltm), a portable number theoretic multiple-precision integer library for C, is in the public domain.
 * [C++ Big Integer Library](http://mattmccutchen.net/bigint/), a library for integer arithmetic, is in the public domain.
 * [PyCrypto](http://www.dlitz.net/software/pycrypto/), the Python cryptography toolkit, is largely in the public domain.
 * [Crypto++](http://www.cryptopp.com/), a cryptographic library for C++, is mostly in the public domain.